-What Height to Hang Pendant Lights?
-Tips for Every Room
+What Height to Hang Pendant Lights in Rooms

 So you got your gorgeous pendants.
 Go you.
 Now you’re faced with the conundrum of what height to hang the pendant lights.
 Never fear, decorating junkies, because I have a tonne of top tips to share with you.